 Use Diatomaceous Earth for Ants, Roaches, and Weevils

-DE is a powder insecticide that is non-toxic and non-poisonous.
-It is known to be safe for humans and a safe alternative to traditional insecticides.
-Dr. Killigan’s Insect Buster bulb is sturdy, easy to aim, and easy to store with DE powder inside of it.
+Dust to Dust is a powder insecticide that is non-toxic and non-poisonous.
+It has proven kill times of up to 50% faster than diatomaceous earth.
+It is known to be safe for humans and pets, and is a safe alternative to traditional insecticides.
+Dr. Killigan’s Insect Buster bulb is sturdy, easy to aim, and easy to store with Dust to Dust powder inside of it.
 It is great to spray into cracks and crevices that sprays can't reach.
-(Note: Diatomaceous Earth must be purchased separately).

 Use Dr. Killigan’s Pantry Moth Traps for Moths